josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 After all, if I were using Copilot to write, say, Rust or Go, I wouldn't have any idea whether I was writing good code or not.
 I'd try it out, and if it seemed to work, I'd move on.

 But we know that approach can cause problems on both sides of development.
-And when it comes to frontend, the likelihood that blind faith just made your product less accessible is currently unacceptably high.
+And when it comes to frontend interactivity, the likelihood that blind faith just made your product less accessible is currently quite high.

 Here's another case: what happens if I'm actually a good developer who can spot that violation, but I don't, because Copilot's already worn me down like a little kid asking for candy, and my will and focus have been eroded by hundreds of previous nudges?